-The Company has contractual obligations for leased office and storage space under leases with terms of less than one year.
+The Company has contractual obligations for leased office and storage space under leases with terms of up to seven years.
 The Company also has contractual obligations for contractors, consultants, IT services, facility services and equipment and construction costs with terms remaining of up to three years.